hrithiknaha/4th-Sem/readme.md

 - Capital Selection from Combo Box
 - Add item and to Delete them from List Box
 - Change formating of Text by Check Boxes
+- Multiplication Table
+- Selective Bold on checking Checkboxes
+- Validity of a Number
+- Validity of a Number until satisfied